SonPamungkas/femboi-tomboi/README.md

 - **Ground Support & Strike**
 - **Resupply** (Detects surface units critically low on missile armament)

-**HUD Integration:** New objectives are relayed via a clean, bottom-left tactical feed.
+**HUD Integration:** New objectives are relayed via a clean, tactical feed.
 When you open the full-screen tactical map, your Active Priority Objective list is displayed for quick review.

 ### ☢️ Advanced Nuclear Threat Scanner (TOMBOI)
 Never get caught off-guard by strategic weapons again.
 The TOMBOI subsystem provides a dedicated, high-priority bottom-right HUD for tracking nuclear threats.